Protecting Our Charm. Managing Our Future.

 Get Involved

 Local elections are decided by hundreds of votes.
-The most important thing you can do is make sure you are registered, request your mail ballot if you want one, and tell two neighbors.
-Beyond that, every dollar matters.
+Make sure you're registered, request your mail ballot if you want one, and tell two neighbors.
+Then grab a yard sign or lend a few hours.
+That's how a grassroots race gets won.

 Register to Vote